Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 # Cyclistic-Bikeshare-Case-Study

 ### Introduction
 I will be analyzing a fictional compnay called Cyclistic, a bike sharing company from Chicago, in order to answer some business questions.
 In particular, the company has requested me to determine the key differences between casual bike riders versus member riders in order to increase the purchase of memberships among said casual riders.
 The director of marketing believes that by maximizing the number of annual memberships will lead to higher profit margins for the company.
+In order to complete this task, I will be analyzing Cyclistic trip data from the year 2023 in the following steps; Ask, Prepare, Process, Analyze, Share and Act.

 ### More About Cyclistic